k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/10_jobs_and_batches_affinity.md

-### Logical Affinity
+### Logical Affinity:
-It can be seen as a role attached to a specific physical node and to which can be dedicated a number of threads, lower or equal to the number of threads allocated to the physical node.
+It can be seen as a role attached to a specific physical node and to which can be dedicated a number of threads, lower or equal to the number of threads allocated to the nodes.
 Such a Logical ID can be giving to node by adding the requested id to the 'node.id' file located in the fabric_home/config directory.
-Each node can have multiple logical ids.
+Each node can have multiple logical names, and a logical node can be shared by multiple physical nodes.